Best of Sri Lanka

 - The remainder of the day is at leisure

 Full Day Itinerary: Welcome to Colombo, Sri Lanka’s largest city.
-The original traders and settlers - the Arabs, Portuguese, Dutch, and British – have left in their wake churches and monuments, names and religions, costumes and food and smatterings of their languages which have been absorbed into the speech of the Sri Lankan.
-Today, Colombo is a fascinating city – a happy blend of east and west, past and present, with a charm of its own.
-Other places of interest are the beautiful Buddhist temples, Hindu temples, mosques, the historic Wolfendhal church, and residential areas.
-Colombo is home to the Ceramic Corporation famous for its well-known brand “Noritake” and ODEL a renowned shopping center.
+The original traders and settlers - the Arabs, Portuguese, Dutch, and British – have left in their wake churches and monuments, names and religions, costumes and food and smatterings of their languages, all of which have been absorbed into the culture and speech of the modern Sri Lankan.
+Colombo is a fascinating city – a happy blend of east and west, past and present, with a charm of its own.

 Day 3: Colombo

 - Visit a Buddhist temple on the banks of the Kelani River